manilboudjemai/serial-pulse/README.md

 It provides a CLI interactive experience, enabling users to configure a connection and transmit data over the serial port.

+## Installation

+Install the library using Composer.
+Run the following command in your project's root directory; `composer require manilboudjemai/serial-pulse`.

 ## Features

 ### CLI Interactivity